-6.1.1 Strategy and principles
+Strategy and principles

 The key objectives of our credit risk management are to achieve high loan portfolio quality, low risk concentrations within the loan portfolio and appropriate coverage of credit risks with loan loss provisions.
-For our lending operations with clients, we apply the following principles:
+For our lending operations with clients, we apply the following principles, among others:

-- intensively analysing the debt capacity of credit clients - carefully documenting credit risk analyses and processes conducted during lending operations, ensuring that the analyses performed can be understood by expert third parties - strictly avoiding overindebtedness among credit clients - building a personal and long-term client relationship, maintaining regular contact - strictly monitoring the repayment of credit exposures - customer-oriented, intensified loan management in the event of past due loans - collateral collection in the event of insolvency
+- intensive analysis of the debt capacity and repayment capacity of borrowers, including an analysis of future cash flows - carefully documenting credit risk analyses and processes conducted during lending operations, ensuring that the analyses performed can be understood by expert third parties - strictly avoiding overindebtedness among credit clients - building a long-term relationship with the client, maintaining regular contact and documenting the development of the exposure in regular monitoring reports - strictly monitoring the repayment of credit exposures - customer-oriented, intensified loan management in the event of past due loans - collateral collection in the event of insolvency

 The group's framework for managing customer credit risk is presented in the relevant policies and standards.
 The policies define, among other things, the responsibilities for managing credit risk at the group and individual bank level, the principles for organising lending business, the principles of granting loans, and the framework for evaluating loan collateral.
 The standards contain detailed explanations of the group's lending operations with business clients and private clients and of the range of credit facilities offered.
 They also set forth rules for restructuring, risk provisioning and write-offs.
-Thus, the policies and standards define risk-mitigating measures for the pre-disbursement phase (credit risk assessment) and the post-disbursement phase (e.g. regular monitoring of the financial situation, review of early warning indicators, and both intensified and problem loan management).
+Thus, the policies and standards define riskmitigating measures for the pre-disbursement phase (credit risk assessment) and the post-disbursement phase (e.g. regular monitoring of the financial situation, review of early warning indicators, and both intensified and problem loan management).

 The ProCredit group divides its credit exposures into three categories: small and medium-sized business credit exposures and credit exposures to private clients.
-Small exposures are typically between EUR 50,000 and EUR 250,000, and medium exposures are above EUR 250,000.
-The majority of medium exposures are for amounts below EUR 1 million.
 Depending on the client category to which the respective credit exposure is assigned, different credit risk assessment processes are applied.
-These processes differ from one another in terms of the following attributes: degree of segregation of duties, type of information that provides the basis for the credit analysis, criteria for credit decisions, and collateral requirements.
+These processes differ from one another in terms of the following attributes: the degree of segregation of duties, type of information that provides the basis for the credit analysis, criteria for credit decisions, and collateral requirements.
 A strict separation of front- and back-office functions up to the management level is applied for risk-relevant credit exposures.

 The experience of the ProCredit group has shown that a thorough creditworthiness assessment constitutes the most effective form of credit risk management.
 The credit decisions of the ProCredit group are therefore based predominantly on an analysis of the client's financial situation and creditworthiness.
-Regular on-site visits are performed for all clients to ensure an adequate consideration of their specific features and needs.
+Regular on-site visits are performed for clients to ensure an adequate consideration of their specific features and needs.